Pre-Christmas decluttering rules – 7 steps I always follow for smooth, seamless and happy holiday hosting

-Christmas, as wonderful as it is, can also be one of the most overwhelming holidays when it comes to clutter.
-Or, at least I think so.
+Christmas, as wonderful and magical a time of year as it is, can also be one of the most overwhelming holidays, especially when it comes to the clutter of it all.

-A pre-Christmas clear-out harnesses many of the same decluttering techniques you might use throughout the year, only at this time of year to make space for new, festive treats.
+This harnesses many of the same decluttering tips I use throughout the year, to make space for new, festive treats.

 1. Clear out the pantry

 My favorite bit about Christmas is often the food I get to enjoy – especially the homemade stuff.
-Because I, like many people, usually go a little over the top when it comes to my Christmas grocery list, I always start my pre-Christmas declutter by clearing out my pantry and taking inventory of what I already have.
+Because I, like many people, usually go a little over the top when it comes to my Christmas grocery list.
+I always start my pre-Christmas declutter by clearing my pantry ideas and taking inventory of what I already have.

-I am pretty good at sticking with my pantry organization rules throughout the year.
-However, Christmas usually introduces foods and condiments that are a little different from my usual larder staples.
-I make sure to remove anything that has expired as well as anything I have bought or will not use (which I then donate) before taking stock of what I have left.
+I am pretty good at sticking with my pantry organization ideas and systems throughout the year, and keeping them neat.
+However, Christmas usually introduces foods and condiments that are a little different from my usual larder staples, such as cranberry sauce and stuffing mix.
+So, I firstly make sure to remove anything that has expired from my pantry, as well as anything I have bought or will not use (which I donate) before taking stock of what I have left.

-That done, I am not just left with plenty of space to fit in all of my Christmas goodies but can see exactly what I need to put on my holiday grocery list.
+That done, I am not just left with plenty of space to fit in all of my Christmas goodies, but I can see exactly what I need to put on my holiday grocery list.

 2. Make space in the refrigerator and freezer